Sight words can be difficult for many kids because the sight words don’t work with the phonics skills kids have been taught.

 The repetition of looking at the word, writing the word with their body, finding the right word, singing the word, reading the word, and writing the word will help the child use different parts of his brain to learn one sight word at a time.

 Once your child is able to master one sight word, the rest will be a breeze.
-What other tips do you have for teaching those tricky sight words?
+Do you have any more suggestions for fun ways to practice sight words at home?